-In this statistics master's degree, you'll learn statistical analysis and apply it to a variety of industries, including insurance, marketing, government, health care, and more.
+In this master's in applied statistics, you’ll learn statistical analysis and apply it to a variety of industries, including insurance, marketing, government, health care, and more.

 Students are required to complete four core courses: Statistical Software, Foundations of Statistics, Applied Linear Models–Regression, and Applied Linear Models–ANOVA.